Updated January 2018

 A Fixed-Interest Mortgage is another type of subprime loan.
-These loans usually have 40-50 year loan terms which is longer than a standard loan period.
-This lowers the monthly payments making more manageable payment for the borrower, however this is often coupled with higher interest rates.
+These loans usually have 40-50 year loan terms which are longer than a standard loan period.
+This lowers the monthly payments making more manageable payment for the borrower, however, this is often coupled with higher interest rates.

-Interest-Only mortgages allow for the payment toward the principle to be postponed.
-This means that the borrower is only paying interest on their loan and the payments to the principle are not required for the first term of loan.
+Interest-Only mortgages allow for the payment of the principle to be postponed.
+This means that the borrower is only paying interest on their loan and the payments to the principle are not required for the first term of the loan.

-The newest type of subprime loan is a Dignity Mortgage, this program has a down payment of 10% but pays a higher interest rate for a set period of about 5 years.
-If all the payments are made on time then the extra interest will go towards the balance of the mortgage and the interest rate is lowered to the prime rates.
+The newest type of subprime loan is a Dignity Mortgage, this program has a down payment of 10 percent but pays a higher interest rate for a set period of about 5 years.
+If all the payments are made on time then the extra interest will go towards the balance of the mortgage.
+The interest rates are then lowered to their prime rates.

 While the rates are not the most competitive with subprime loans; if you have no or bad credit a subprime loan can help you get into your home.
 Depending on your situation a subprime loan may be a good option for you.
 Do your homework and check out your options.

-Subprime mortgage information, rates, lenders and guidelines.
-See subprime lenders for 2016 here.
+Subprime mortgage information, rates, lenders, and guidelines.
+See subprime lenders for 2018 here.